 When fear keeps you isolated in your problem, you could be depriving someone of the honor of helping you!
 Everyone has their unique set of gifts and skills, and most people love the opportunity to use them.
 You could actually be stealing someone’s joy by not asking them to help you!

 It feels good to be able to help someone else, doesn’t it?
 So let someone else experience that joy too!

 Think it through

 Determine exactly what you need help with.
-Take emotion out of it and list the steps you have already tried and what you cannot seem to overcome.
-Sometimes approaching it from a practical way makes it seem far less complicated than it has become in your head.
+Take the emotion out of it and list the steps you have already tried and what you cannot seem to overcome.
+Sometimes approaching it in a practical way makes it seem far less complicated than it has become in your head.

 When presenting your problem to someone else, add some possible scenarios to fix it.
 Communicate that you would like to problem–solve, not just dump your dilemma on them.
 Then ask for feedback, instead of help.
 This portrays your commitment to teamwork and your value of another’s wisdom.

 Approach a good listener.
 Make sure they are equipped to help you.
 Do they have the time?
 The resources?
 The knowledge?
 (Don’t let the little voices in your head answer those questions for you, by the way!)